 Welcome to all our new and returning families.
 I hope you had a relaxing summer and are looking forward to the new school year.
-This package includes important information about our school's policies and procedures for the 2018-2019 School Year.
-You will also find a monthly calendar outlining important school dates and activities.
-Also included is a copy of the YRDSB 2018-2019 Guide to the School Year which outlines York Region District School Board's (YRDSB) policies and expectations.
+This package includes important information about our school's policies and procedures for the 2019-2020 School Year.
+Our school calendar can be found on our school's website along with a copy of the YRDSB 2019-2020 Guide to the School Year, which outlines York Region District School Board's (YRDSB) policies and expectations.